igromanru/HD2-Undetected-Features/README.md

 ## Disclaimer
 1. The tool doesn't bypass the nProtect GameGaurd AntiCheat protection!
 It relies on the incompetence of the AntiCheat to protect the process.
-If you keep getting the error message "Couldn't open process handle." no matter how many times you try, there is nothing I can do about it.
+If you keep getting the error message `Couldn't open process handle` no matter how many times you try, there is nothing I can do about it.
 1. I provide the cheat tool as it is.
 Don't ask me for more features (unless you can contribute the features yourself), a GameGuard bypass or where you can get one.
 2. Infinite Stratagems with Resupply Pod drops is a very slow way to farm.
 There are much better and faster ways to farm with a bypass and cheats from closed/premium communities.
 Do your own research, if you are ready to spend money.
 I personally don't give away or sell anything.